isomerpages/moe-sls/_teacher-user-guide/Assess/(1) Mark Teacher Marked Quizzes.md

 </li>
 <li><p>Under the <strong>Teacher Comments</strong> tab, click <strong>Add</strong>.</p>
 </li>
 <li>Enter your Comments in the Rich Text Editor.
-If you wish to attach a file from your Google Drive, click here [hyperlink teacher/Integration/AboutGoogle.html]. </li>
+If you wish to attach a file from your Google Drive, click <a target="_blank" href="/teacher-user-guide/collaborate/attach-google-files/">here</a>. </li>
 <li>Click <strong>Post</strong> to proceed.</li>
 <li><p>Enter the marks for each question and click <strong>Save</strong>.</p>
 <p><img style="width: 50%;" src="/images/2Teacher/As-TeacherMarkedQuiz2.png"></p>